 Again, the pre-Fed record is better than the Fed’s performance.
 Drawing on the latest research, the authors conclude:

 [A]lthough contractions were indeed somewhat more frequent before the Fed’s establishment than after World War II (though not, it bears noting, more frequent than in the full Federal Reserve sample period), they were also almost three months shorter on average, and no more severe.
 Recoveries were also faster, with an average time from trough to previous peak of 7.7 months, as compared to 10.6 months.
 Allowing for the recent, 18-month-long contraction further strengthens these conclusions.

+Moreover, the Fed has violated traditional standards by bailing out insolvent banks.
 Selgin et al. reject the “too big to fail” doctrine, arguing that the fear-mongering about “systemic risk” is unsubstantiated.
-Bailing out the creditors of insolvent institutions, as the Fed did during the current financial crisis, has increased the future exposure of the public by reinforcing moral hazard — encouraging excessively risky behavior by creating the expectation of government rescue.
-In the process the Fed has gone from lender of last resort to allocator of capital – an ominous move toward central planning.
+Bailing out the creditors of insolvent institutions, as the Fed did during the current financial crisis, has increased the future exposure of the public by reinforcing moral hazard—encouraging excessively risky behavior by creating the expectation of government rescue.
+In the process the Fed has gone from lender of last resort to allocator of capital—an ominous move toward central planning.

-The authors do not endorse the pre-Fed system, which (as discussed last week) was heavily regulated by the national and state governments.
+The authors do not endorse the pre-Fed system, which was heavily regulated by the national and state governments.
 Indeed, for most of American history interstate and intrastate branch banking was illegal, producing an industry of uncompetitive and undiversified banks.

 Nor do they explore the free-banking alternative, though Selgin and White are well-known advocates of it.
 Instead they confine their analysis to various rules that would take away the Fed’s discretionary power over the money supply.
 These would be improvements but a far distant second to free banking.